ayseecer/qbb2022-answers/week1-homework/README.md

 ######Question 2.4.
 What is the contig N50 size?
 [Hint: Write a short script if necessary]

-Ran this bash command to get the output file of ref.fa.fai which gave me the length of the reference genome:samtools faidx ref.fa
+Ran this bash command to get the output file of ref.fa.fai which gave me the length of the reference genome:`samtools faidx ref.fa`
 Halomonas       233806  11      70      71

 To get the N50 I found that the second largest contig length would surpass the halfway mark of the length of the reference genome which is 233806/2 = 116903, so N50 is 47860.

 ######Question 3.1.
 What is the average identify of your assembly compared to the reference?
 [Hint: try dnadiff]

-Ran this bash command to get these files: dnadiff /Users/cmdb/qbb2022-answers/week1-homework/asm/ref.fa /Users/cmdb/qbb2022-answers/week1-homework/SPAdes-3.15.5-Darwin/bin/asm/contigs.fasta
+Ran this bash command to get these files: `dnadiff /Users/cmdb/qbb2022-answers/week1-homework/asm/ref.fa /Users/cmdb/qbb2022-answers/week1-homework/SPAdes-3.15.5-Darwin/bin/asm/contigs.fasta`

 Which gave me the outputs...
    out.report  - Summary of alignments, differences and SNPs